omega8cc/boa/docs/AEGIR2BOA.md

 pairing.
-It computes db-import eligibility, enumerates every enabled non-core module on the hostmaster (the scrub review list), grades per-site PHP parity (a D6 site with no php56 pool on the target is flagged and later SKIPPED, not blocking), and records route+target for the following verbs.
+It computes db-import eligibility, enumerates every enabled non-core module on the hostmaster (the scrub review list), grades per-site PHP parity (a D6 site with no php56 pool on the target is flagged and later SKIPPED, not blocking), raises the same per-site flag for a D6 site when the target's DB server advertises a non-native first factor (the Prerequisites bullet on native auth says what to set — the point of grading it here is that it is named before `pre-mig` pauses anything), and records route+target for the following verbs.
 Re-run `check` freely; it is always read-only.